Human rights and labour practices

 When evaluating the effectiveness of mitigation efforts, Sampo Group takes relevant stakeholder feedback into account on a case-by-case basis.
 Examples of stakeholder groups include internal stakeholders (e.g. employees) and external stakeholders (e.g. consultants, regulators, investors, NGOs, rating agencies, corporate customers, suppliers).
 Feedback is received as part of regular stakeholder engagement and dialogue.

-Sampo Group strives for a constructive and trustful dialogue with all stakeholders and their representatives with the purpose of developing the company and safeguarding the correct treatment of all stakeholders.
-Sampo Group has several forums for dialogue, which may vary by stakeholder group, and reporting channels available for reporting of identified or suspected non-compliance with internal or external rules or inappropriate behaviour.
+Sampo Group strives for a constructive, trustful, and open dialogue with all stakeholders and their representatives with the purpose of developing the company and safeguarding the correct treatment of all stakeholders.
+The Group has several forums for dialogue, which may vary by stakeholder group, and reporting channels available for reporting of identified or suspected non-compliance with internal or external rules or inappropriate behaviour.

 Reporting and communication